 There’s a lot of trademarks and scientific jargon at the heart of the general anti-ageing claim, mainly centred around a series of peptides and other powerful ingredients, including Matrixyl 3000 & synthe’6, SYN-AKE, Relistase, ARGIRELOX, probiotics, amino acids and hyaluronic acid.

 Basically, if you’re looking for that all-in-one wonder serum that means you’ll never have to think about anti-ageing again and you can live out your life in blissful ignorance, this claims to be it.
+Think firming, lifting, smoothing, plumping, and so on.

 Price: How much does Buffet cost?